MrZouu/SmoothTalk/README.md

 # Training

 * You need to download a dataset of images *(The appropriate amount of images remains to be defined.
 In our case it was around 150,000.)*.
 You can find a lot of datasets on [**Kaggle**](https://www.kaggle.com/datasets).
 The dataset must respect the format in `Dataset/T3_Echantillon.zip`.
+You can use the different python scritps in `utils` to manage datasets.
+More information in the [utils folder](#utils-folder)

 * Then, in the `model_trainer.ipynb` file, specify the **path** to the dataset